michaelshiloh/motorShieldAndBluefruit/README.md

   the default wiring would use pins 4, 7, 8, 11, 12, and 13.
 (This can be
 	changed, see the documentation)

-### Construction
+This means that we can use the default wiring for both devices.
+The motor shield can not be changed, but the Bluefruit module can be wired differently.
+Unless you have a good reason to do differently, it's usually a good idea to start with the default.

 Start by drawing a schematic.
-As you read, there are many options, but it's usually a good idea to start with the default unless you have a good reason to do differently.

 I started with
 [this](https://learn.adafruit.com/introducing-the-adafruit-bluefruit-spi-breakout/wiring#default-pinout)